What is a Community Foundation?

 Ohio is the birthplace of one of today's fastest growing forms of philanthropy – the community foundation.
-In 1914 a Cleveland attorney envisioned a single entity that could steward the charitable wishes of many different citizens for a community's perpetual benefit.
+In 1914 a Cleveland attorney, Frederick Goff, envisioned a single entity that could steward the charitable wishes of many different citizens for a community's perpetual benefit.
 His vision was compelling and took hold.